nickdbmiller/web-of-rogues/README.md

 # [**_Web of Rogues_**](https://nickdbmiller.github.io/Web-of-Rogues-Game/)

-## Project Description
+## Overview

-This project is a browser based *rogue-like* game.
+**_Web of Rogues_** is a browser based *rogue-like* game.
 The game consists of procedurally generated levels of a "dungeon."
 The player will have to fight monsters and avoid traps to reach the end and win the game!

 ![Gif Playthrough of Web of Rogues v1.0](./assets/images/WoRMVP.gif)
 ###### Gif generated with Peek